BillOatmanWork/fire-NN/docs/README.md

 ![alt tag](https://raw.githubusercontent.com/FireFather/fire-NN/master/docs/matrix.png)

-As you can see Stockfish 14.1 and Stockfish 15 make the same moves ~64% of the time (row 4 vs column 5) Fire 8.NN has an excellent score of ~43.34 %, making different moves that SF almost 60% of the time.
+As you can see Stockfish 14.1 and Stockfish 15 make the same moves ~64% of the time (see row 4, column 5) Fire 8.NN has an excellent score of ~43.34 % (see row 1), making different moves that SF almost 60% of the time.

 The Sim tool can be downloaded here: https://komodochess.com/downloads.htm